cginfinity/ignite-docs-v2/docs/getting-started/try-ignite/deploy-an-app/deploye-to-local/introduction.md

 They are backed by a Git repository, meaning all of the files are fully version controlled and allow developers to use familiar workflows to collaborate with others.

+To setup ignite in the local system, please follow the [steps](/docs/getting-started/try-ignite/deploy-an-app/deploye-to-local/how-to-setup).

 ![](/assets/docs/deploye-to-local/version-control-ci-cd.png)